-CE: Who are your keynote speakers and how will they speak to the conference theme?
+CE: Who are your keynote speakers and how will they speak to the Skillsoft Perspectives’ theme this year?

 TS: Every year we match our keynote speeches to people who we thing can talk about the major challenges our customers are facing.
 We have an outstanding lineup of keynote speakers including Josh Bersin, principal and founder of Bersin by Deloitte.
 His session “Learning in the Flow of Work” will show how micro-learning, macro-learning, and adaptive learning have come together to make learning in the flow of work really happen for an organization.
 Andy Cunningham, founder and president of the Cunningham Collective, will present, “What’s Your Positioning DNA?
 What Does it Tell You About Your Company, Your Positioning and Your Success?”
 She will share the importance of understanding positioning to make strategic decisions on branding, messaging and corporate values.
 Finally, Wendy Sachs, author of Fearless and Free: How Smart Women Pivot and Relaunch Their Careers, will provide practical guidance and lessons from those who have successfully learned how to redefine their skills and their roles in a climate of constant market and organizational change.

 CE: Several people at this year’s meeting will be presenting on workplace engagement, which continues to be a big concern for many people in business, but what are some of the other pressing issues that this year’s sessions will address?

 TS: It’s interesting, Employee Engagement is slowly being replaced by the Employee Experience.